Writing about your research paradigm in a qualitative PhD - where it goes and what to say

 For qualitative researchers, this often means working within approaches that value meaning, context, interpretation, and and the role of the researcher in shaping knowledge.

-Your paradigm is not a decorative section of your thesis - it is part of the logic that runs through it.
+Your paradigm is not a decorative section of your thesis - it is not the methodological equivalent of a souvenir ornament you awkwardly place on a shelf once and then quietly ignore for the rest of the thesis (plastic Eiffel Tower, anyone?) - it is part of the logic that runs through it.
 Once you start to see it in that way, the question of where to write about it becomes a little clearer.

 It doesn’t live in one place

-One of the most common assumptions is that your paradigm belongs in a single section - usually the methodology chapter.
+One of the most common assumptions is that your paradigm belongs solely in the methodology chapter.

 While that is where it is often discussed most explicitly, it doesn’t only live there.